-- Assistance in preparing speeches on policy issues, Congressional testimony, expert witness testimony in policy forums, talks at think tanks, and similar public presentations.
+- Preparing public presentations, such as Congressional testimony, expert witness testimony in policy forums, and talks at think tanks.

-- Soliciting feedback from and engaging policy makers in research projects at an early stage, in order to better guide studies that have policy implications.
+- Soliciting feedback from and engaging policymakers to better guide studies that have policy implications.

 - Coordinating travel and logistics related to policy outreach.